alexandern17/test-readme/README.md

 - `didMoveToWindow`

 If you use these methods in your code, please ensure to call super when implementing them.

+#### Sending codeless Interactions based on the list of Interactions created under a Touchpoint

+In order to reduce the number of unnecessary Interaction requests sent automatically by the SDK, only codeless Interactions with explicit Interaction paths created under a Touchpoint and configured with at least one point are sent to Thunderhead ONE or Salesforce Interaction Studio.
+This configuration change has been introduced in version 5.3.0 of the iOS SDK.

+*Note:*
+- The SDK will only send codeless Interactions if they have been created under a Touchpoint and/or if they match wildcard rules defined under a Touchpoint.
+- For a codeless Interaction to be sent by the SDK this Interaction needs to contain at least one Activity Capture Point, Attribute Capture Point, and/or Optimization Point.
+- If you are running the SDK in [User mode](#set-up-the-sdk-in-user-mode), you need to ensure that all Interactions and related points have been fully published, before the SDK will trigger a request.

 **You have now successfully integrated the codeless Thunderhead SDK for iOS.**